jmoore2081/smackgrc/src/pages/about/index.md

 mainDescription: >-
   SMACK GRC was created by Jeff Moore after noticing a need in the market for a flexible, easy to use solution to GRC needs.
-Having been in the industry for 10+ years and never having found a GRC software that had all the functionality he needed, Jeff set off to create his own application that he could use in his organization and also to share with the Risk, Compliance and Audit community.
+Having been in the industry for 10+ years and never having found a GRC application that had all the functionality he needed, Jeff set off to create his own system that he could use for his organizations and also to share with the Risk, Compliance and Audit community.
 Primary functionality that was key for SMACK included notifications, controls assessments/surveys and dynamic flexible reporting in addition to being high-value and affordable for even the smallest of teams and organizations.
 image: /img/undraw_dashboard_nklg-blue-bg.png
 sections:
   - background_color: white